YerongAI/Office-Tool-docs/docs/deploy/settings/advanced.md

 ::: warning Warning

-Don't change any settings that you can't read, or Office installation may fail.
+Don't change any settings that you can't understand, or the Office installation may fail.

 :::